UP-nxt/cmis-ruby/readme.md

 ## Running specs

 The default rake task runs the specs.
 This requires a separate CMIS server.
 The environment variable `TEST_ENV` selects the test environment from `spec/config.yml`.
+The Travis build uses the private `ci` environment.

 ## Contributing